-- 1. Perform pre-operative history, physical, and screening lab tests based on review of systems: - a.
-Evaluate for cardiac and pulmonary fitness. - b.
+- b.
 Obtain basic lab profile, plasma glucose, prothrombin time, complete blood count, urinalysis with culture, if indicated. - c.
-Culture nasal passages to identify staphylococcal carrier state. - d.
+Treat nasal passages for possible staphylococcal carrier state or culture nasal passages and treat if positive - d.
 Ensure A1c less than 8% in patients with diabetes. - e.
 Perform relevant imaging if not performed within previous six months. - f.
 Screen for predictors of delirium. - 2.
 Obtain relevant consultations: - a.
 Evaluate for good dental hygiene with dental consultation as necessary. - b.
-Refer to Anesthesia for pre-operative assessment including identification and management of such conditions such as sleep apnea and pulmonary hypertension. - c.
-Consult Physical Therapy to instruct in improving return to function. - d.
-Request additional consults as necessary. - 3.
-Collect patient-reported measures to confirm lack of significant response to nonsurgical treatments using: - a.
-General health questionnaire: PROMIS-10[®]. - b.
-Standardized disability survey: ODI.
+Refer to pre-anesthesia clinic for pre-operative assessment including identification and management of such conditions such as sleep apnea and pulmonary hypertension. - c.
+Consult physical therapy to instruct in improving return to function. - d.
+Request additional consults as necessary.